Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 Each decoration $x_{i}$ on $e$ has coordinates in the $xy$-plane.
 In particular, each decoration has an associated $y$-value, which we will call its \emph{vertical position}.

 If $\a(d)\neq 0$, then we also require the following:

 \begin{enumerate}[label=\rm{(D\arabic*)}]

-\item All decorated edges can be deformed so as to take open decorations to the left wall of the diagram and closed decorations to the right wall simultaneously without crossing any other edges.
+\item All decorated edges can be deformed so as to take closed decorations to the left wall of the diagram and open decorations to the right wall simultaneously without crossing any other edges.

 \item If $e$ is non-propagating (loop edge or otherwise), then we allow adjacent blocks on $e$ to be conjoined to form larger blocks.